rticommunity/rticonnextdds-connector/README.md

 Also, for Node.js users, we will use this repo for the npm registry.

 ### Support
-This is **not** an official RTI product, so is **not** officially supported.
-This is early access technology.
+This is an experimental RTI product.
+As such we do offer support through the [RTI Community Forum](https://community.rti.com/forums/technical-questions) where fellow users and RTI engineers can help you.
 We'd love your feedback.
-Please visit the [RTI Community Forum](https://community.rti.com/forums/technical-questions) where fellow users and RTI engineers can help you.

 ### Documentation
 We do not have much documentation yet.
 But we promise you: if you look at the